runtimeverification/iele-semantics/iele.md

     rule <k> #compute [ ECPAIRING, SCHED ] => 100000 +Int (#sizeRegs(DATA) /Int 6) *Int 80000 ... </k> <callData> DATA </callData>
 ```

-There are several helpers for calculating gas (most of them also specified in the yellowpaper).
+There are several helpers for calculating gas.

-Note: These are all functions as the operator `#gasExec` has already loaded all the relevant state.
+Note: These are all functions as the operator `#compute` has already loaded all the relevant state.

 ```{.k .uiuck .rvk}
     syntax Int ::= Csstore ( Schedule , Int , Int , Int ) [function]